DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-ect-classroom-practice.md

 It would be useful to share your findings (sensitively).
 If a group activity did not go well, it is not about never doing it again but finding ways to improve performance.
 One way to do this is to make sure pupils understand what their group could have done better.

-For example: ‘I am going to give you some feedback on how we did that group activity.
+For example: 'I am going to give you some feedback on how we did that group activity.
 I thought Group X performed really well.
 I heard them speaking politely to each other.
 I heard them asking each other good questions.
 As a result, their work is very good.
-Group Y did not do so well at supporting each other through the task – you got annoyed with each other when you thought it wasn’t going well.
-What could you do differently next time?’
+Group Y did not do so well at supporting each other through the task – you got annoyed with each other when you thought it wasn't going well.
+What could you do differently next time?'

 ### In your notepad